M5ez/M5ez/README.md

 ## Scheduling tasks within M5ez

-Now that we're dealing with waiting for key presses, this is a good moment to talk about scheduling, yielding and such.
+Now that we're dealing with waiting for keypresses, this is a good moment to talk about scheduling, yielding and such.
 As discussed above, a typical program written with M5ez will spend most of its time waiting for keys to be pressed.
 But some things need to continue to happen while that happening: the clock and the wifi signal indicator need to update, for instance.

 ### Yield